How long can you not pay your mortgage before repossession in the UK?

-If you are struggling with your mortgage and if you are in arrears on your mortgage, then this article is aimed at you.
+If you’re struggling with your mortgage payments.
+If you’re in arrears on your mortgage, then this article is aimed at you.

 So how many months mortgage arrears before repossession?

 When you take out a mortgage, there’s the well-known phrase which says “Your home is at risk if you do not keep up repayments on a mortgage or other loan secured on it.”

 There is another phrase on recommended FCA documents, which reads “YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.”

 At the outset, when the mortgage is taken out, no one intends to go into arrears.
 Circumstances happen…redundancy, divorce, sickness like cancer, and many other reasons which give rise to a lack of money.

 This lack of money at the end of the month may mean that the mortgage or other loan secured on your home may not get paid.

 Warning: “Your home may be repossessed if you do not keep up repayments on your mortgage.”

 Where a loan or mortgage is not paid on time each month, then you end up going into arrears.
 Having arrears does mean that your home could be repossessed by the bank or other lender.
 But how many missed mortgage payments before repossession in the UK?

 Well firstly, repossession doesn’t happen over night.
 The repossession process can take several months before a court order is made.
 During this time, you do have time to be proactive and stop the repossession.